brunomnsilva/UbiquitousNeuralNetworks/README.md

 - **`SelfOrganizingMap`** (SOM): a type of neural network that projects high-dimensional data onto a 2d map, maintaining input-space topological relationships.
 Useful for exploratory cluster analysis and, possibly, classification.
   - `BasicSOM` - *Classical* and *Batch* algorithms are available;
   - For *streaming data*, i.e., variants that can learn incrementally over time, estimating its learning parameters on-the-fly:
-    - `UbiSOM` - The Ubiquitous Self-Organizing Map;
+    - `UbiSOM` - The Ubiquitous Self-Organizing Map (*a contribution from my thesis*);
     - `PLSOM` - The Parameterless Self-Organizing Map;
     - `DSOM` - The Dynamic Self-Organizing Map.

   > All SOM models allow setting the lattice type (hexagonal or rectangular) and the metric distance to use (euclidean or manhattan); but you
   > can easily create your own lattices and metric distances.

-- **`StreamART2A`**: a neural network architecture, based on Adaptive Resonance Theory, that uses a process of competitive learning and resonance to summarize input patterns in streaming data.
+- **`StreamART2A`** (*a contribution from my thesis*): a neural network architecture, based on Adaptive Resonance Theory, that uses a process of competitive learning and resonance to summarize input patterns in streaming data.

 - **`MLPNetwork` (Multilayer Perceptron)**: a feedforward neural network architecture consisting of multiple layers of nodes that can approximate any function with enough hidden units.
 Useful for classification and regression.